The Human Element Must Not Be Lost in the Digital Banking Era

 Technologies like e-signatures and videoconferencing will help drive better brand engagement and expedite the completion of complex financial agreements.
 These are usually very high-value activities that demand a lot of time, understanding and consideration to conclude.
 However, being able to communicate with customers in real-time means that employees can clarify any terms and conditions and lower the chance of missing or incorrect information.

 It would not be an understatement to say that we’re in the age of digital banking.
-The pandemic has acted as a catalyst for consumers adoption of digital platforms.
 That said, for this momentum to continue, digital platforms in the future will need to adopt a hybrid model where human assistance is incorporated from account opening to agreement signing.
 Digital services are innately non-human, but it’s important that FIs consider how the human-element can improve the user’s experience at every stage of the customer lifecycle.

 This blog, written by Sameer Hajarnis, Regional Vice President of Sales, North America, was originally published in ThePaypers.com on 19 August, 2020.